 You should consider preferred stocks when you need a steady stream of income.

 You should sell them when interest rates rise.
-This is because that’s when they start to lose value.
+It is because that’s when they start to lose value.
 It’s true with bonds as well.

 The fixed income stream becomes less valuable as interest rates push up the returns on other investments.